 Protecting MIT’s Open Research policy and the free exchange of information among scholars while complying with U.S. export control law

-Export control at MIT affects
+Export Control at MIT affects

-- Transfering technical data or technology to non-US persons
+Transferring technical data or technology to non-US persons

-Export control exceptions apply at MIT for:
+Export Control Exceptions apply at MIT for: